Funding crunch puts progress on AIDS at risk

 "We already have a $7 billion shortfall for this year and what's even more alarming is that we also had almost a billion dollars less this year than we did last."

-Wednesday's report, released ahead of World AIDS Day on December 1 by the WHO, the United Nations AIDS program UNAIDS and the United Nations children's fund UNICEF, said treatment, prevention and outreach programs are becoming more efficient, with health clinics integrating services and local communities finding more effective ways to get medicines to HIV patients.
+Wednesday's report, released ahead of World AIDS Day on December 1 by the WHO, the United Nations AIDS programme UNAIDS and the United Nations children's fund UNICEF, said treatment, prevention and outreach programmes are becoming more efficient, with health clinics integrating services and local communities finding more effective ways to get medicines to HIV patients.

 "However, gains made to date are being threatened by a decline in resources."

-Hirnschall said donors should recognize that stepping up investment now will save lives, and more money in the long run.
+Hirnschall said donors should recognise that stepping up investment now will save lives, and more money in the long run.

 "The risk is that we carry on as we are for the next 20 years and the whole epidemic will just linger on and on.
 Or we could load up front and make a big investment now, and then the numbers will really start to come down and it will pay off."